-Dental emergencies can take many different forms, making it difficult to determine which issues requires immediate care.
-No matter the problem that you are experiencing, time is of the utmost importance.
+Dental emergencies can take many different forms, making it difficult to determine which issues require immediate care.
+No matter the problem you are experiencing, time is of the utmost importance.
 The sooner you receive treatment, the more likely we can save your tooth from needing to be removed.
-In addition to calling our office, there are several things that you can do at home.
+In addition to calling our office, there are several things you can do at home.

 If you play sports, it is best to wear an athletic mouthguard.
 This provides a protective barrier to reduce the impact of trauma should you suffer an injury to your mouth.

 There isn’t a set amount you can expect to pay for your emergency care because the fee is determined by several factors.
 Don’t worry, many leading insurance carriers cover emergency services.
 We will work on your behalf with your insurance company to file the necessary claims and paperwork to reduce the amount you need to pay.
 We’ll explain how your benefits are being used and if you owe a remaining balance.